tweag/dsomm-baseline/README.md

-Enter the levels (Level1, Level2 etc.,) or specific check numbers or type 'ALL' to run all checks: all Enter the repositories to check (comma-separated, format: github-org/repo): ModusCreate/test-repo +------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------+
+Enter the levels (Level1, Level2 etc.,) or specific check numbers or type 'ALL' to run all checks: all Enter the repositories to check (comma-separated, format: github-org/repo): ModusCreate/test-repo Enter output format (tabular/csv, default is tabular):

+Score for the checks in selected Level(s):
++------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Security Feature                   | ModusCreate/test-repo                                                                                                                          |
 +====================================+==================================================================================================================================================================+